postsharp/postsharp-emails/10-required-contract.md

 # Verifying Required Fields and Parameters With Metalama

-Developers often need to ensure that certain key properties or return values have a value.
-Although the code required to perform these checks isn't complex, it can clutter your code.
+Developers often need to ensure that certain key properties or return values are not null.
+Although the code required to perform these checks is not complex, it can clutter the codebase.

 Consider a typical string property that might look like this: